skeptycal/ApplySyntax/docs/usage.md

 {"first_line": "^<\\?xml"},
 ```

-### Binary (Shebang)
+### Interpreter (Shebang)
-A `binary` rule does the same thing as a `first_line` rule that uses a regex to match a shebang.
+An `interpreter` rule does the same thing as a `first_line` rule that uses a regex to match an interpreter directive (shebang).
 The difference being that ApplySyntax will construct the regex for you.

 So a `first_line` rule: